Valorith/clumsy-data-viewer/README.md

 DB_NAME=your_eq_database
 ```

 Alternatively, edit `config.json` directly for more advanced configuration.
+The backend will also honour a custom configuration file by setting `BACKEND_CONFIG_PATH=/path/to/config.json` before starting the server.

 ### 3. Frontend Setup